Lithium batteries are widely used and characterized by the following:

-All battery-related information must be provided for your product when you create a listing or convert that listing to FBA.
+You must provide all battery-related information for your product when creating a listing or converting a listing to FBA.
 If the battery information that you provide is incomplete, inaccurate, or otherwise conflicting, your product may be blocked for sale through FBA.
 You must also upload a battery exemption sheet on Manage dangerous goods classification.

 For more information, go to Dangerous goods required information and documentation (hazmat) and the following websites: